jggautier/dataverse-scripts/get-dataverse-metadata/README.md

 Each script will generate a UI that asks for certain files and directories on your computer, depending on the script.

- * Running parse_basic_metadata.py will create a CSV file where the values of basic metadata fields, that aren't part of any metadatablocks, are written, such as the repository's database ID for the dataset version, the dataset's publication date, and its major and minor version numbers.
+ * Running parse_basic_metadata.py will create a CSV file where the values of basic metadata fields, that aren't part of any metadatablocks, are written, such as the repository's database ID for the dataset version, the dataset's creation time, its publication date, and any major and minor version numbers.
  * Running parse_terms_metadata.py will create a CSV file where the values of the Terms of Use and Access metadata fields are written, such as Waiver, Terms of Use, and Terms of Access.
  * Running parse_metadatablock_metadata.py will create multiple CSV files, one for each field in a given metadatablock JSON file.
 You'll be asked for a metadatablock JSON file that contains information about the fields you're interested in parsing into CSV files.
 (The get_dataset_json_metadata.py script also retrieves the Dataverse installation's metadatablock JSON files.
 Or you can use the Native API endpoints documented at http://guides.dataverse.org/en/latest/api/native-api.html#metadata-blocks to get the JSON files of metadatablocks whose fields you're interested in.)